-At district level, a District Vigilance and Monitoring Committee under the Chairpersonship of District Collector reviews implementation of the PoA Act.
+At district level, a District Vigilance and Monitoring Committee under the Chairpersonship of the District Collector of the respective district reviews implementation of the PoA Act.
 The Committee consists of District Panchayat President, Chairperson of District Social Justice Committee, District Development Officer, District Superintendent of Police, Government Public Prosecutor, Members of Parliament and Members of Legislative Assembly and prominent Social Workers of respective Districts.
-These Committees meet regularly every quarter.
-During the year 2016, 131 meetings of the Committees were held.
+During the year 2017, 148 meetings of the Committees were held.

-D. SUB DIVISIONAL LEVEL COMMITTEE
+D. PRANT LEVEL COMMITTEE

-Sub Divisional Level Committees have been set up in every Taluka under the Chairpersonship of Sub-Divisional Magistrate.
-The Public Prosecutor, Police Inspector and Sub Inspector of the Taluka are members of the Committee.
-During the year 2016, the Committee held 710 meetings.
+Prant Level Committees have been set up at every Prant under the Chairpersonship of Sub-Divisional Magistrate to review implementation of the PoA Act.
+The Chairperson of Prant Social Justice Committees, Public Prosecutor, Police Inspector and Sub Inspector of the Prant are members of the Committee.
+During the year 2017, the Committee held 710 meetings.